 If you’re decorating on a budget, finding an affordable chandelier can be a challenge!
 Let me show you how you can give a vintage (not vintage in a good way) chandelier a totally new look for only a few dollars.

 When we purchased our house 4½ years ago, we “inherited” a perfectly good chandelier that the former owner had hanging in their dining room.
 When I say perfectly good, I mean that it worked.
 I definitely don’t mean that it was attractive! 😀

 I loved the overall style of the light fixture, but not the verdigris green finish with shiny brass accents that was super popular back in the 80’s and 90’s.

-This blurry photo that I snapped right after we moved in gives you an idea of what the room and ceiling fan looked like.
+This blurry photo that I snapped right after we moved in gives you an idea of what the bedroom and dated ceiling fan looked like.

-And here’s what the room is looking like today with it’s new light fixture in place!
+And here’s what the beautiful room is looking like today with it’s new light fixture in place!

 Looking for inspiration

 The very first step in the chandelier makeover process was to look for inspiration.
 I honestly didn’t know exactly what I wanted the makeover to look like other than it was pretty obvious that the “new” light fixture needed to compliment the French country/farmhouse/shabby chic vibe that I have going on in the room.
 After much searching, I came up with these four images that acted as my inspiration.

 It was pretty clear that I was most drawn to distressed finishes and beads and dangling things, so I needed to figure out a way to turn the old green and brass chandelier into something that would incorporate my favorite parts of each of my inspiration pieces.

 HOW I ACHIEVED THE DISTRESSED FINISH